Nipah Virus Is Trending Again: Symptoms to Watch For (and Travel Tips Nigerians Can Actually Use)

 Disclaimer

 This article is for general education and does not replace a personalised medical assessment.
-If you’re worried about your symptoms, please speak to a qualified health professional.
+If you are worried about your symptoms, please speak with a qualified health professional promptly.

 Need help?
 Chat with us on WhatsApp or contact us.